 362880

-Another approach to multiply all elements in the list in Python is using Lambda Function.
+Another approach to multiplying all elements in the list in Python is using Lambda Function.
 Lambda’s definition does not include a “return” statement, it always contains an expression that is returned.
 Lambda Function can be used anywhere a function is expected.
 There is no need to assign it to a variable at all.
 This makes lambda functions simple to use.
-Similarly, reduce() function in Python takes in a function and a list as an argument.
+Similarly, the reduce() function in Python takes in a function and a list as an argument.
 This performs a repetitive operation over the pairs of the list.

 # Code starts here